 2 months later I was still being ill after every meal (symptoms included bad skin, bloating, nausea, constipation, diarrhoea, drowsiness and brain fog) and I was also suffering from anxiety following the tube station incident which made it difficult to travel on any public transport, let alone commute to work.
 Enough was enough, I took myself to the doctors numerous times, undergoing many blood tests, urine tests, ultrasounds, poking and prodding.
 I was prescribed four different medicines and remedies, diagnosed with Irritable Bowel Syndrome (IBS) and severe gluten intolerance and referred for Cognitive Behavioural Therapy (CBT) and nutritional help to do the FODMAP elimination diet.
 In other words I was a total mess!

-As I continue to share my gluten free finds with you, I hope it makes your gluten-free lives and travels easier and worry-free!
+As I continue to share my gluten free finds with you here on my gluten-free friendly blog, I hope it makes your gluten-free lives and travels easier and worry-free!